seamplex/feenox/README.markdown

-Indeed, when executing FeenoX with this input file, we get four ASCII columns ($t$, $x$, $y$ and $z$) which we can then redirect to a file and plot it with a standard tool such as Gnuplot.
+Indeed, when executing FeenoX with this input file, we get four ASCII columns ($t$, $x$, $y$ and $z$) which we can then redirect to a file and plot it with a standard tool such as [Gnuplot][3].
 Note the importance of relying on plain ASCII text formats both for input and output, as recommended by the UNIX philosophy and the *rule of composition*: other programs can easily create inputs for FeenoX and other programs can easily understand FeenoX’ outputs.
 This is essentially how UNIX filters